Case manager supervisor – lcsw

 Who We Are

-Advance, Inc is a non-profit organization started to address the needs of adults facing homelessness in Aurora, Colorado with a goal for them to gain the needed skills to secure and maintain high quality, dependable employment, and lasting, secure housing.
+Advance Pathways is a non-profit organization started to address the needs of adults facing homelessness in Aurora, Colorado, with a goal for them to gain the needed skills to secure and maintain high-quality, dependable employment and lasting, secure housing.

-Advance brings together the needed talent, skills, and resources to empower individuals to embark on their journeys to a lifetime of housing stability and personal fulfillment.
-Following the philosophy of extending a “hand up,” staff at Advance not only provide needed tools for success, but mentor, train, and inspire Community Members to achieve their highest while offering them the long-term support they need to be successful for a lifetime.
+Advance Pathways brings together the needed talent, skills, and resources to empower individuals to embark on their journeys to a lifetime of housing stability and personal fulfillment.
+Following the philosophy of extending a “hand up,” staff at Advance Pathways not only provide needed tools for success, but mentor, train, and inspire guest to achieve their highest while offering them the long-term support they need to be successful for a lifetime.

 We believe in investing in our team members to be the best version of themselves while solving the complex problem of homelessness.
 You can be among the first employees to co-create and thrive in a culture that is rooted in professional development, values inclusion, and encourages creativity and innovation for trying new approaches to support